-I’m sure you can come up with more, but I came up with two main issues:
+I’m sure you can think of others, but I think these are the two main issues:

 - My meta description isn’t showing.

-Google probably made something up for you, as they feel the meta description you created isn’t representing the content of the page, or is duplicate, for instance.
+Google probably made something up for you, as they felt the meta description you created didn’t represent the content of the page, or is a duplicate, for instance.